Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/8 Soft Skills/03_Efficient-Communication-Written-Verbal-and-Visual.md

 **Discussion Activity:**

 - Present a scenario and let the learners discuss how they would approach the scenario.
 It is a good opportunity to talk about real-life cases and ideas or processes that help good communication in the given contexts.
-- The instructor can also discuss a discipline specific case: Working on difficulties in understanding each other due to disciplinary specificities or complex scientific concepts or processes.
+- The instructor can also discuss a discipline specific case: Working on difficulties in understanding each other due to disciplinary specificity or complex scientific concepts or processes.
 In such cases discuss with a research team to help them manage their data (understand the specific nature of their research activity whether it is method, workflow, terminology).
 What type of difficulties can we encounter and how can we present convincing elements to propose appropriate solutions?
 What communication elements do we need to take into account?

 ### Resources